 The leaked emails revealed that scientists hid temperature data, withheld it from public records requests, manipulated data, and deleted emails to cover their fraudulent efforts.
 They prevented dissenting views from being published in peer-reviewed journals, and used computer models to inflate warming trends.
 When a scientific journal published a study skeptical of manmade global warming, one scientist suggested retribution by boycotting the journal.
 The chairman of the IPCC and one of the conference leaders, Nobel lauriate Rajendra Pachari, refused to acknowledge the significance of the leaked emails, saying they would have “absolutely no impact” on the conference agenda.

 William Gray, an emeritus professor of atmospheric science at Colorado State University, who is dubbed the “World’s Most Famous Hurricane Expert” by the Washington Post, says there has yet to be an “honest and broad” scientific debate on the influence of CO2 on global temperature.
 According to Gray, who believes that global warming is the biggest hoax ever perpetuated on the American people, the decrease in CO2 being proposed at Copenhagen “would cause very large increases in our energy costs, a lowering of our standard of living, and do nothing of significance to improve our climate.”
-Gray says the 1 degree F increase in the earth's temperature over the past century is due to multi-century changes in the earth’s deep ocean circulation.
-The temperature increase is cyclical; the earth is coming out of a Little Ice Age, and entering a warmer stage similar to the Medieval period.

 The full absurdity of the global warming hype can be found in a 2006 UN report which claimed that herds of cattle pose the greatest threat to the climate, forests and wildlife, primarily due to their burping and farting, which emit methane gas.
 This conclusion can only be reached by accepting the premise that the earth can turn on itself and destroy itself this way.
 There are no manmade carbon emissions involved here.
 The only way to “resolve” this “problem” is to produce less cattle for food – thus achieving the two far left wing agendas of reducing the population and eating less meat.